|

 good/bad dichotomy, furry mythical animals, and wild and grandiose

 scenery.
-There's nothing wrong about the story's outline or moral, it's
+There's nothing inherently wrong about the story's outline or morals; it's

 just that the film appears completely inane and flat before our eyes.

-Shyamalan somehow drains all potential vivacity from his film, seemingly
+Shyamalan somehow drains all potential vitality from the story, as if

-trying to make his film as generic as possible while still ceremoniously
+determined to make his film as generic as possible.
+At the same time, he

-process that we've been told and seen all this many
+process that we've been told and shown all this many

-Toub, who exhibits something which in another movie could have been a
+Toub, who exhibits something that could have been a

-touch of class.
+touch of class in a better film.
 And the fighting scenes, which should have been filled

 with aggression and tension, instead look like tamely choreographed